SoftFever/OrcaSlicer/doc/How to build - Windows.md

 You can disable building of the debug variant by passing the `-DDEP_DEBUG=OFF` option to CMake, this will only produce a _Release_ build.

 Refer to the CMake scripts inside the `deps` directory to see which dependencies are built in what versions and how this is done.

+\*) Specifically, the problem arises when building boost.
+Boost build tool appends all build options into paths of intermediate files, which are not handled correctly by either `b2.exe` or possibly `ninja` (?).